papoita/software_testing_study/README.md

 # About

-This repo works as a compilation of resources used to prepare for a technical interview related specifically to code testing, quality assurance and design principles.
+This repo works as a compilation of resources, notes and technical information useful to prepare for a technical interview related specifically to code testing, quality assurance and design principles.

 ## Types of Testing

-* unit Testing: smallest pieces of code (known arguments and get known results).
+**Unit Testing**: smallest pieces of code (known arguments and get known results).
 Write assertions about it

+**Integration**:
-* integration: test bigger pieces of code when they have to work together. (meme of kitchen drawers)
+test bigger pieces of code when they have to work together. (meme of kitchen drawers)

-* end-to-end: testing the app like the user using the browser by doing it programatically
+**end-to-end**: testing the app like the user using the browser by doing it programatically

-* storybook: visual testing, showing component rendering
+**storybook**: visual testing, showing component rendering

-* static testing: VScode linter, underline as typing
+**static testing**: VScode linter, underline as typing

+### Other types of testing
 * User acceptance testing

 * a/b testing